 I’d love to see you join our Patreon family.
 Plus every dollar goes towards supporting Masha Plans and improving it to bring you more of the things you love.

-Finally, you can always get lots of fun and creative printable stickers on Etsy!
-I bought quite a few from there and have no regrets.
+Finally, you can always get lots of fun and creative printable stickers in Masha Plans Shop, where I sell both functional and decorative stickers.

-Printable stickers are amazing because you can easily reprint it as many times as you need, so you don’t really spend that much money on it.
+Printable stickers are amazing because you can easily reprint them as many times as you need, so you don’t really spend that much money on it.

 That’s all for part one, I’ll see you in part 2!